-- Michael is fiercely independent.
-He retains neither an agent or publicist, and rejects the notion that artists (or audiences) need any “support” from multinational corporate record labels.
+- Michael is fiercely independent, as both artist and indie record label owner.
+He retains neither an agent or publicist, and rejects the notion that musicians (or audiences) need any “support” from multinational corporate record labels.
 Michael categorically refuses to accept any musical product endorsements.
 He is a rarity – an artist confident enough in his work to let the music speak entirely for itself.
 Click HERE to read more.

 - Michael is an honors graduate of the University of Arizona’s Eller Center for the Study of the Private Market Economy, with degrees in Entrepreneurship and Marketing.

-- Depending on one’s orientation toward corporate record labels and their tenuous position between profit motive and art, not to mention streaming services like Spotify and Amazon, Michael is either known as a scathing critic of cultural erosion, or else as a fiery, passionate, and highly articulate advocate – and living example – of artistic self reliance and independent self expression.
+- Depending on one’s orientation toward corporate record labels and their tenuous position between profit motive and art, not to mention the questionable ethics of tech entities like Spotify and Amazon, Michael is either known as a scathing critic of cultural erosion, or else as a fiery, passionate, and highly articulate advocate – and living example – of artistic self reliance and independent self expression.

 - After waiting decades for the Cubs to win the World Series, Michael has finally stopped pinching himself in disbelief.